 Leakage or perforation of coils the hot water tank

 In the hot cylinder, you will find the loop that heats hot water through the hot cylinder for central heating.
 The coil transfers heat from hot water to domestic hot water supply.

-Over time, the coil may leak and cause central heating water to flow into the domestic hotwater storage area.
+Over time, the coil may cause a boiler leak and cause central heating water to flow into the domestic hotwater storage area.
 This can cause domestic water to rise and eventually lead to an overflowing head tank.